hyhung12/ML_Production_Roadmap/README.md

   - Is data labeled consistently
   - Train or test set can be edited to improve the production system
 + **Modeling stage: train & perform data analysis**
-  - In production, data > model
+  - In production: data > model
   - Error analysis -> improve the data systematically, no need to collect more data
 + **Deployment stage:**
   - Design system for adult but then most teenagers use